Boot Process

 Filesystem Init

 The filesystem init continues the loading of drivers for all other functionality.
-This includes audio, networking, and anything not required for disk access.
+This includes audio, networking, and anything not required for storage device access.
+The drivers' init configuration is mainly found in /usr/lib/init.d and /etc/pcid.d.
+In the redox builder repository, it's configurable in the config directory.
 After this, the login prompt is shown.

 If Orbital is enabled, the display server is launched.